higherbar-ai/ai-workflows/README.rst

 Otherwise, we convert files to Markdown using one of the following methods (in order of preference):

 #.
 For ``.xlsx`` files, we use a custom parser and Markdown formatter.
 #.
-Otherwise, we use IBM's ``Docling`` package for those file formats that it supports.
-This method drops images,
+For other file types, we use IBM's ``Docling`` package for those file formats that it supports.
+This method drops
-   charts, and figures, but it does a nice job with tables and automatically uses OCR when needed.
+   images, charts, and figures, but it does a nice job with tables and automatically uses OCR when needed.
 #.
 If ``Docling`` fails or doesn't support a file format, we next try ``PyMuPDFLLM``, which supports PDF files and a
    range of other formats.
 This method also drops images, charts, and figures, and it's pretty bad at tables, but it does a good job extracting text and a better job adding Markdown formatting than most other libraries.